Complexity-Based Prompting for Multi-Step Reasoning: Experiments

 \subsection{Experimental Settings}

-\textbf{Datasets}\quad\quad We use three math word problems datasets (GSM8K, MultiArith, and MathQA) as our testbed.
+\textbf{Datasets}\quad\quad We use three math word problems datasets (GSM8K, MultiArith, and MathQA) and three non-math reasoning (StrategyQA, Date Understanding, and Penguins) as our testbed.
 We choose GSM8K and MultiArith also because they are the datasets used by prior work on CoTs~\citep{wei2022chain, wang2022self, kojima2022large}, allowing fair comparison to existing methods.
 MathQA's annotation are much noisier than others, and we use it to evaluate the robustness of our approach.
 There are 1.3K test instances in GSM8K, 600 in MultiArith, and 600 in MathQA.
 For each dataset, we randomly draw 200 instances from the training data to create a validation split.
 The cost of prompting GPT-3 is proportional to the size of test set.
+For the non-math datasets, StrategyQA is a multi-step commonsense reasoning task with 800 test instances.
+Date Understanding is a temporal reasoning task with 250 test instances.
+Penguins is a referential game (a referential game asks questions referring to different objects, e.g., is penguin A older than penguin B and C) with 146 test instances.
+Both Date Understanding and Penguins are subsets of the BigBench Hard datasets (datasets that previously fine-tuning struggles with, see~\citealp{suzgun2022challenging}).
 Evaluating on a 200-instances validation set costs about 6-8 US dolars for greedy decoding (1 output chain) and \$12-\$24 for sampling 50 output chains.
+Prompting Codex is currently (November 2022) free and we hope OpenAI could continue making it free to the community.